-Met Police: Watchdog slams misogyny and bullying in some ranks
+Met Police: Watchdog slams misogyny and bullying within ranks

 The police watchdog says it has found evidence of "disgraceful" bullying, misogyny, discrimination and sexual harassment in some ranks of the Met.

-The Independent Office for Police Conduct (IOPC) made 15 recommendations including tackling "underlying cultural issues".
+The Independent Office for Police Conduct (IOPC) made 15 recommendations following "underlying cultural issues", including officers joking about rape.

 Most officers investigated were police constables and mostly based at Charing Cross Police Station, the IOPC said.

+The Met Police said it was "deeply sorry" at the report's findings.

-"We believe these incidents are not isolated," the IOPC said in its report.
+In its report, the IOPC said: "We believe these incidents are not isolated or simply the behaviour of a few 'bad apples'."

 The inquiry was launched in March 2018 into nine linked independent investigations concerning serving police officers from the Met.

-It began after an officer had sex with a vulnerable woman in a room inside a London police station, the IOPC said.
+The investigation began after an officer had sex with a vulnerable woman in a room inside a London police station, the IOPC said.

+Of the 14 officers investigated, two were dismissed for gross misconduct and put on the barred list, preventing future employment with the police.

+Another two resigned and several others faced disciplinary action, the IOPC said.

 Director Sal Naseem described the behaviour as "disgraceful" and that it fell below the standards of the force, but he said the Met was working to change its cultural issues.